eunid/netID-docs/docs/sso/index.md

 curl -v -u [user:pass] -X POST https://broker.netid.de/token -H 'content-type: application/x-www-form-urlencoded; charset=UTF-8' -d 'code=[code]&redirect_uri=[redirect_uri]&grant_type=authorization_code'
 ```

-### Userinfo
+### UserInfo Endpoint

-The access token is used to retrieve userinfo and *id_token* from the userinfo endpoint.
+The *access token* (sent as a bearer token) is used to retrieve the requested claims from the UserInfo Endpoint.
+Claims are returned as a JSON object.

 The netID Broker endpoint for userinfo requests is <https://broker.netid.de/userinfo>.